Josh Farro [Interview]

 I want world peace.
 Just kidding [laughs].

 For real, I would like to see mankind find common ground no matter where you come from.
-I feel like we all are too quick to judge instead of love and accept people.
+I feel like we all are too quick to judge instead of loving and accepting people.
 It would make the world a better place if we were just kind to everyone.

 Beyond this UK tour, what’s exciting you about the future?